teknopaul/binjs/binjs/doc/ParserRules.md

 should never be used at the start of a line.

  * #!/bin/js	- The first line is treated as a shebang, it is NOT optional, and it must be the first line.
+ * #include		- When the first caracters of the line, parses to binjs_include statements.
  * exit		- `exit` performs a bespoke exit in C (neither JS nor bash) and is covered separatly.
  * binjs_	- Any token that starts `binjs_` is reserved for current or future use.
 Technically, in some versions, you can write `binjs_exec("ls -l");`  but this defeats the object of scripting in /bin/js and is not guaranteied to be compatible with future versions.
  * \		- Lines may not start with a forward slash `\`.